bookercodes/pusher-chatkit-tut/README.md

 ## Introduction

 In this tutorial, you’ll learn how to build a chat app with React and [Pusher Chatkit](https://pusher.com/chatkit).
-When we're done we'll have a chat, complete with **Typing indicators**, **"Who's online"** list and **message retention**:
+When we're done we'll have a chat complete with **Typing indicators**, a **"Who's online" list** and **message history**:

 <ANIMATION OF FINAL DEMO>

-If you think this sounds like al ot to tackle in one tutorial, you would normally be right.
-However, because we're going to be using Chatkit, we can more or less focus exclusively on the UI code while Chatkit does all the heavy lifting.
+If you think this sounds like a lot to tackle in one tutorial...
+You would normally be right.
+However, because we're going to be using Chatkit, we can focus on the UI code while Chatkit does the heavy lifting.

 ## "What is Chatkit?"